DMA-Technologies/uvm-demo/INSTALL_LINUX.md

 Download and unpack, or clone, this repository into the `$DEMO` directory.

-After unpacking or cloning, you should see the the file `$DEMO/README.md`, amongst others.
+After unpacking or cloning, you should see the file `$DEMO/README.md`, amongst others.
 Following is an example listing which you might expect to see: